HimanshuMishra123/aws-devops-zero-to-hero/day-26/readme.md

 - **Features:**
   - Handles millions of requests per second.
   - Low latency.
-  - Static IP support.
+  - Static IP support- Provides a static IP address for the load balancer, useful for whitelisting and integration with other services.
   - TLS termination.
+  - Zonal isolation- Operates at the connection level (Layer 4) and supports failover across Availability Zones.
-- **Example:** Use NLB for applications requiring extreme performance, like online gaming or video streaming.
+- **Example:** Real-time online gaming or video streaming services requiring high throughput and low latency.

+##### Example:

+A user requests access to a website.
+The ALB inspects the HTTP headers and routes the request based on the URL path to the appropriate backend server.
+In contrast, an NLB would route the request based on IP address and port number, ensuring minimal latency.

 #### Gateway Load Balancer (GWLB)
 - **Layer:** Operates at Layer 3 (Network Layer) and Layer 4 (Transport Layer).
-- **Use Case:** Used for deploying, scaling, and managing virtual appliances like firewalls, intrusion detection and prevention systems.
+- **Use Case:** Used for deploying, scaling, and managing virtual appliances like firewalls, intrusion detection and prevention systems.<br/>
+Organizations that need to secure traffic with a firewall or manage traffic through a VPN.
 - **Features:**
   - Integrates with AWS Firewall Manager.
   - Provides high availability.
   - Simplifies deployment of third-party network appliances.
-- **Example:** Use GWLB for security appliances like virtual firewalls to inspect and filter traffic before it reaches your application.
+- **Example:** Use GWLB for security appliances like virtual firewalls to inspect and filter traffic before it reaches your application.<br/>
+A financial institution needing to secure traffic with an intrusion detection system (IDS).

 ### Load Balancing Techniques
 - **Round Robin:** Distributes traffic equally among all servers.